 Finnish wholesale gas market is characterized by large share of gas used by end-users connected directly to the transmission grid.
 Only about 21 per cent of gas is used by customers connected to the distribution grids.
-Large industrial end users and heat and power plants covered approximately 78 percent of the total gas consumption in 2023.
+In 2024, total 79 large industrial gas end users and heat and power plants covered approximately 78 percent of the total gas consumption in Finland.